jvaz11/learning-log/README.md

 # Juan's Learning Log
 A place to log my progress in learning new programming-related skills.

+A more detailed log of my daily progress can be found in the "TIL" doc: https://github.com/jvaz11/learning-log/blob/main/TIL.md

 ## Courses

 ### ui.dev - Learn React